THE FUNDAMENTALS OF CINEMATOGRAPHY

 When & Where

 HOLLYWOOD SHORTS is one of the longest running monthly short film microcinemas in Los Angeles.
 Since October 1998, our festival features the world's best short film and animation by emerging filmmakers.
-Our industry screenings are held at Dimmak Studios and The American Cinematheque's historic Egyptian Theatre, on the legendary Hollywood Walk of Fame.
+Our industry screenings are held at THE ATTIC, affectionately knows as Cinespace, and The American Cinematheque's historic Egyptian Theatre, both on the legendary Hollywood Walk of Fame.
 We also present filmmaker education programs, including the monthly Panavision Cinematography Lab, and the Actors Lab.